TheExiledCat/SimpleRest.NET/docs/guides/Getting Started.md

 ## Basic Setup

-The simplest way to create an API with SimpleRest.NET is to create a new instance of `SimpleRestApi` and define your routes.
+The simplest way to create an API with SimpleRest.NET is to create a new instance of the `SimpleRest.Api.SimpleRestApi` class and define your routes.
 The following example shows how to set up a basic API with logging enabled:

 ```csharp
 using SimpleRest.Api;